Financial Aid for LGBTQ+ College Students

 - LGBTQ+ students can face institutional barriers in the financial aid process.

-- In the FAFSA, trans students may need to indicate their "sex assigned at birth."
+- Trans students may need to indicate their “sex assigned at birth” in the FAFSA.

 - The FAFSA typically requires parent cooperation, but there are ways around this.